The Inflatable Paddle Board Specialists since 2012 | Orders over $99 Ship Free | 1-877-777-1769

 How to Assess a SUP Dealer

-Due to the specialized nature and size of inflatable paddle boards, there are not many physical stores that will have a wide variety of boards and the depth of product knowledge needed to assist with your purchase.
+Due to the specialized nature inflatable paddle boards and the amount of retail space they take up, there are not many physical stores that will have enough variety of boards and the depth of product knowledge needed to provide meaningful assistance with your purchase.

 This leaves specialized online dealers as the best option in most cases, but you need to really assess their product knowledge so you can decide who to work with since the same caveats apply.

-A dealer that sells all categories of outdoor products is much less likely to have detailed knowledge of inflatable paddle boards than one who makes it their specialty.
+A dealer that sells all categories of outdoor products or sporting goods is much less likely to have detailed knowledge of inflatable paddle boards than one who makes it their specialty.
 Ask yourself some questions about any dealer you are considering.

 • Do they have staff with actual paddle boarding experience?